naiquevin/phpDbMigrations/README.rst

 ----------

-My goal is to write this tool in such a way that it can be used both by "installing" it in a system wide fashion as well as by dropping it in a specific PHP application.
+My goal is to write this tool in such a way that it can be used both by executing it in a system wide manner as well as by dropping it in a specific PHP application.
+This part is still a WIP!

 Setup, Configuration, Usage & Examples